 Breakup from a BDSM play partner

 When it comes to a purely playful relationship, it is of course just as important to be clear and respectful.
 However, very different emotions often play a role here.
 An emotional dependency can develop in intensive, long-term BDSM relationships.
 Especially when you are in a D/s relationship, you are often very fixated on each other.
-Breaking this special bond within a power imbalance is not easy.
+Breaking this special bond within a power dynamic is not easy.

 At best, you should proceed very carefully.
 Regardless of whether the sub separates from the top or vice versa.
-The separation must not happen within the power imbalance, but at eye level.
+The separation must not happen within the power dynamic, but at eye level.
 It is important to keep a distance in terms of space and time from a session.
 You are not your roles now.
 Demeaning behavior has just as little place here as submissive or dominant behavior.

 For some subs, especially serfs and 24/7 spiers, it is also important to be released by their dom.
 Talk about it and fulfill this need.